gabrielalvino/JS-Classrom-Raffle/README.md

 # JS-Classrom-Raffle
 The challenge aims to simulate a raffle

 Themes:

-- document.getElementById
+1. document.getElementById
--innerHTML
+2. innerHTML
-- length
+3. length
--onclick
+4. onclick